Peter-Hu12138/hugo-site/content/notes/csc236/index.md

 Let \\(n \in \mathbb{N}\\) and assume \\(\forall k \in \mathbb{N}, k < n \implies \forall c \in C, k = size(c) \implies P(c)\\) (I.H.)
 Since we proved any recursive call made has a smaller size (valid recursively), by I.H., we can work with these recursive calls as if they are correct as they descend to smaller sizes by "valid recursively" and conclude with complete induction that the algorithm is correct on every input from \\(C\\).

-> **Note:** Intuively, we can understand it as if we are trying to find a metric - the size function with a codomain of naturals - such that the recursive algorithm is always calling (or delegating) itself with smaller inputs with respect to the metric.
+> **Note:** Intuitively, we can understand it as if we are trying to find a metric - the size function with a codomain of naturals - such that the recursive algorithm is always calling (or delegating) itself with smaller inputs with respect to the metric.

 Similarly, a structural induction approach could make a proof but perhaps cleaner for this proof omits a definition of a size function but requires a construction of a recurrence definition of the input size.
 It is then needed that we prove \\(P\\) on the base cases and then on the constructor cases, which could naturally match the writeup of the algorithm.